AdobeDocs/journeys.en/help/using/functions/functionfilter.md

 ## Examples

-Here is an example of a payload:
+Here is an example of a payload passed in an incoming event "myevent":

 ```
 "products": [{